 It’s obvious that you don’t want to lose any subscribers, but not every subscriber is equally valuable.
 Some of them might be harming your email marketing program.

 The most important thing is that you’re only losing the right subscribers, which means the wrong people for your company are leaving your list.
-In this article, we’ll discuss the reasons why people unsubscribe and discuss strategies for preventing email unsubscribe from happening again.
+In this article, we’ll discuss the reasons why people unsubscribe and strategies for preventing email unsubscribe from happening again.

 Five key reasons why people Prefer Email unsubscribe-and how to fix Them